Frequently asked questions

 I would like to report an illegally parked vehicle.
 Who should I call?

-Between Monday and Saturday, 8am to 6.30pm, you can report any issue to the Parking Shop on 01923 278890.
+Between Monday and Thursday, 8.45am to 5.15pm, Fridays 8.45am to 4.45pm you can report any issue to the Parking Service on 01923 278890.
 If you see a vehicle parked whilst causing an obstruction outside of these hours, you should contact the Police on their non-emergency number of 101.